Summer Reading and Course Work 2022-23

 All students are assigned to read the two or three books listed for your grade level this summer (see the list below).
 For each of the books, please do the following:

-1. As you read, look for at least one thoughtful example of each of the six items below.
-If you don’t recognize any of the terms in this list, please refer to this link that defines them.
+- As you read, look for at least one thoughtful example of each of the six items below.
+If you don’t recognize any of the terms in this list, please refer to this linkthat defines them.

-2. As you find your examples, please annotate them in the text AND copy your annotations into the annotation chart linked to here.
+- As you find your examples, please annotatethem in the text AND copy your annotations into the annotation chart linked to here.
 You will have one annotation chart for each book.
 It is ok to hand-write a chart if you can’t print it out.
 In-text annotations are notes in the margins of the book that record your thoughts and ideas.
 You can underline, star, bracket, and/or highlight to mark the text that your annotation notes are connected to.

-You will have a total of at least twelve (or eighteen) annotations, six for each book.
+You will have a total of at six annotations for each book.
 Your teacher will check your annotations when you begin the school year.
 You should bring your annotation charts and annotated texts to English class on the first day of school.
 Be prepared to use the texts for the opening weeks of the course.
 They have been chosen specifically for their thematic and stylistic connections to the material of the course, so they will serve as important springboards to discussion and writing—experiences for which you should be fully prepared.

 ELL-English Language Learners